 Most religions have rigid, elaborate rules about sexual conduct.
 Buddhists have the Third Precept -- in Pali, Kamesu micchacara veramani sikkhapadam samadiyami -- which is most commonly translated "Do not indulge in sexual misconduct" or "Do not misuse sex."
 However, for laypeople, the early scriptures are hazy about what constitutes "sexual misconduct."

-Monks and nuns, of course, follow the many rules of the Vinaya-pitaka section of the Pali Canon.
+Most monks and nuns follow the many rules of the Vinaya-pitaka.
 For example, monks and nuns who engage in sexual intercourse are "defeated" and are expelled automatically from the order.
 If a monk makes sexually suggestive comments to a woman, the community of monks must meet and address the transgression.
 A monk should avoid even the appearance of impropriety by being alone with a woman.
 Nuns may not allow men to touch, rub or fondle them anywhere between the collar-bone and the knees.

 Clerics of most schools of Buddhism in Asia continue to follow the Vinaya-pitaka, with the exception of Japan.

 Shinran Shonin (1173-1262), founder of the Jodo Shinshu school of Japanese Pure Land, married, and he authorized Jodo Shinshu priests to marry.
 In the centuries that followed, the marriage of Japanese Buddhist monks may not have been the rule, but it was a not-infrequent exception.